2025 BOTMC workshops

 Harmonica Workshop:

-Seth Shumate Fri. at the Freight 4 pm - 5:15 pm
+Seth Shumate (Ozark Higjballers) Fri. at the Freight 4 pm - 5:15 pm

 Fiddle tunes on harmonica 101 - We will go over how to work around the limitations of the harmonica and learn a tune (bring a "G" tuned diatonic harmonica).